brakmic/BiB/README.md

 to create a new productive build in **dist** folder.
 Afterwards, copy the contents to your preferred web server.

-In either case your application will need a proper backend that has to be run with:
+In either case your application will need a proper backend:

 `npm run start:server`